 Watched minutes – the total viewership of your streaming session or your streams over a period of time.
 It is calculated by multiplying average viewers and a session duration or streamed time over a period of time.

 Views – the total number of views during a streaming session.
-The view definition depends on the platform; if a platform doesn’t support a views metric, maximum viewers is taken instead.
+The view definition depends on the platform; if a platform doesn’t support a views metric, maximum viewers are taken instead.
 Please check your end platform’s documentation for details.

 Peak Time – the time of your stream when the audience peaked.